nextdeveloper-nl/marketplace/ideas.md

 - Merged translation table with product table.
 Because it was unnecessary.
 - Adding language_id to understand in which language the text has been written
+- Added dynamic_features_class to add certain features like subscribe, pricing etc.